olcf/olcf-user-docs/software/profiling/ScoreP.rst

 - This shows for all the processes the Flop operations

-- If we sexecute right click "Set Metric" ->  " Message Data Rate"
+- If we execute right click "Set Metric" ->  " Message Data Rate"

 .. image:: /images/vampir_performance_radar_menu.png
    :align: center